ece7048/MultiCoFEA/README.md

 Run CMake in the root directory.
 # Running
 You can configure your simulation through data/setup.ini, where the path configured by CMake through src/Setting.h.

+# Note
+If someone needs a manual of software just send me an email and ask it please (mixalis.mamalakis@gmail.com).